-A claimant in this regime must have an agreed and fully tailored Claimant Commitment and work plan documenting their plan for how they will prepare for work and setting out their mandatory and voluntary work preparation activities.
+A claimant in the Work Preparation regime must have an agreed and fully tailored Claimant Commitment and Work Plan in line with their individual circumstances and their Labour Market regime framework.
+This will document their plan for how they will prepare for work and set out their mandatory and voluntary work preparation activities.

-The claimant must be encouraged to accept their Claimant Commitment during their First Commitments Meeting using their own device or on a customer computer.
+The claimant must be encouraged to accept their Claimant Commitment during the First Commitments Meeting using their own device or on a customer computer.

-If they are unable to do this, remind them to complete this within 7 days to avoid delaying their payment or to prevent their claim being closed.
+If they are unable to do this, they must be reminded to complete this within 7 days to avoid delaying their payment or to prevent their claim being closed.

 See Claimant Commitment overview for further information.